 - Never trust the promises of quick wealth.
 Most can result in scams.

-- Always make proper research and investigate wallets, websites, and information.
+- Always do proper research and investigate wallets, websites, and information.

-- Never put all your capital in the investment if you can’t risk it.
+- Never put all your capital into the investment if you can’t risk it.

 Cryptocurrency- Is it a Scam?

 The market of cryptocurrency is like a rollercoaster ride.
 You never know when the ride will fall suddenly.
 It is important to work with a virtual currency platform that is certified and reputable as well as regulated.

 And if we are talking about known, respected, and trusted platforms, then Coinbase comes first in mind.
 Besides Coinbase, there are other notable and trustworthy crypto exchange platforms.
 These are – Kraken, Binance, Bittrex, Bitsmap, etc.

 Through mining, cryptocurrencies like Bitcoin are created.
 The process is known as Proof of Work.
 For mining, you need significant computation power to complete highly sophisticated algorithms.
 The mining process helps record transactions on the distributed ledger through computation.